opensciencegrid/docker-osg-wn-scripts/README.md

 ../docker-osg-wn-scripts/update-one "."
 ```

+## osg-wn-nightly-build / osg-wn-nightly-build.service
+Update the branches that nightly Docker images are automatically built from.
+This is run periodically via the systemd service `osg-wn-nightly-build.service`.
+Ensure the user has a deploy key with push access to the
+opensciencegrid/docker-osg-wn repository.

 ## genbranches
 Create `Dockerfile.in` files for each branch we want to create.
 Files will be created as `./branches/$BRANCHNAME`.
 Run once.